 Kelly Flenniken, Xcel Energy

 Kelly serves as Xcel Energy’s Area Manager for Colorado’s Western Slope.
 She is responsible for community and local government affairs, and furthering Xcel Energy’s commitment to being a strong and engaged community partner.
 Before joining Xcel, Kelly served as the Executive Director for the Grand Junction Economic Partnership (GJEP), the official economic development organization for Mesa County, Colorado.
-Currently, Kelly serves as Chair of the Economic Development Council of Colorado (EDCC).
+Kelly currently serves as Past Chair of the Economic Development Council of Colorado (EDCC).
 Her economic development experience is an asset for the Chamber Board.
 She also has experience in a variety of other areas, including tourism, marketing, and recreation.

 Mike Hinkley, Mountain Waste & Recycling